PartnershipVisa.nzpowered by MyLaw

 How much relationship evidence is enough?

-There is no magic number of documents - what counts is whether your evidence, taken together, paints a convincing picture of a genuine and stable relationship over time.
-Immigration New Zealand is looking for quality and consistency across different areas of your life, not just a thick pile of paper.
+There is no magic number of documents: what counts is whether your evidence, taken together, convincingly shows a genuine and stable relationship over time.
+Immigration New Zealand looks for quality and consistency, not volume.

 Answered by Michael Yoon, Immigration Lawyer, MyLaw.